- Course type: Self-paced

 The Praxis Sociology (5952) exam is required for prospective high school sociology teachers seeking certification in this area.
 About 30 states include Praxis exams in their teacher licensure requirements.
 This comprehensive study guide is designed to address the social and cultural theories, research methods and perspectives you can expect to be tested on when taking this exam.
 Lessons are presented in short, engaging video format and are accessible 24/7 from any device.
 Use self-assessment tools like lesson quizzes, chapter exams and a final exam to determine whether you're ready to take this particular certification test.

-Check out our Praxis Preparation resources!
-We've got Praxis courses to teach you the material, comprehensive Praxis study guides to help you study, Praxis practice tests to test your knowledge, and Praxis informational articles to get you up to speed on testing logistics.
+If you're looking for something else, be sure to browse through some of our other Praxis pages.
+We have a comprehensive guide to Praxis Subject Assessments, with information on test dates, locations, passing scores and much more.
+We've also got Praxis test prep materials to help you practice, Praxis courses to teach you the material, comprehensive Praxis study guides to help you study, Praxis practice tests to test your knowledge, and informational Praxis resources to get you up to speed on testing logistics.

 Syllabus & Course Information